The best triathlon visits Valladolid on Sunday

 Starting at 8:30 a.m. on Sunday, the bib distribution will begin, an act prior to the starting signal of a competition that will be divided into three categories.
 At 10:45 the women will open the day, at 11 a.m. the men will begin swimming and ten minutes later the non-federated runners will take the starting line.

-The triathlon will begin, in all three categories, with the swimming phase.
-The start is located at the beach of Las Moreras and the athletes will have to swim 750 meters along the Pisuerga River, passing under the Poniente bridge to return to the beach.
-From there they will go to the pit area to get on the Bike and face the 20 kilometres of road on a route that will take them to Plaza de Colón, passing through Isabel La Católica and Paseo de Zorrilla.
-In total, four laps of the urban circuit that will end again in the pit area located in front of the beach.
+The triathlon will begin with the swimming leg in all three categories.
+The starting line is located at Las Moreras beach, and athletes will swim 750 meters in the Pisuerga River, passing under the Poniente Bridge before returning to the beach.
+From there, they will head to the transition area to mount their bicycles and begin the 20-kilometer road race.
+The route will take them to Plaza de Colón, passing through Isabel La Católica and Paseo de Zorrilla.
+In total, they will complete four laps of the urban circuit, finishing back in the transition area located opposite the beach.

 The foot race will be the last phase of this test, which will decide the champion, and which will take the participants towards the heart of Valladolid on a walk that shows some of the artistic treasures that the city has.
 The runners will skirt the Patio Herreriano museum, pass through the Poniente and the Plaza Mayor and turn around in the square dedicated to the writer José Zorrilla; In total, five kilometers.
 The finish line will be located at the end of Paseo Isabel la Católica where the race will conclude.
 The organization will distribute 3.490 euros among all the winners.